pwinckles/card-game-rules/draft/YAMV.md

 does not affect non-trump cards.
 The following are a few examples:

 - Suit (♦) + odd rank (5)
-  - ♦1s, ♦2, ♦3s, ♦4, ♦6, ♦7s, ♦8, ♦9s, ♦10, ♣5s, ♥5s, ♠5s, ♦5s, jokers
+  - ♦1s, ♦2, ♦3s, ♦4, ♦6, ♦7s, ♦8, ♦9s, ♦10, ♣5s, ♥5s, ♠5s, ♦5s
-  - Total: 23 cards
+  - Total: 21 cards
 - Odd rank (5) + odd rank (7)
-  - ♣5s, ♦5s, ♥5s, ♠5s, ♣7s, ♦7s, ♥7s, ♠7s, jokers
+  - ♣5s, ♦5s, ♥5s, ♠5s, ♣7s, ♦7s, ♥7s, ♠7s
   - Total: 18 cards

-### No Permanent Top Trump

-Remove the jokers from the deck and deal out all of the cards.
-Everything else is the same except that there is no longer an exchange with the talon.
+## TODO

+- Head defender may pick a suit (still not sure if I like the possibility of there only being 3 suits)
+- Within the trump suit, duplicate cards are ranked by suit
+- Change deck composition?
+Fewer duplicate ranks?